 They eat what we eat.

-As a family, we follow this for many reasons.
+As a family, we follow this for a few reasons.

 1. We want our kids to be open minded about food, to try new things and experiences.
 What better place to start than at the family table?
 Many of the recipes here are inspired by our travels and wanting to experience other cultures.

 2. It is so much fun to eat together.
 Family meal time is sacred time.
-Its the part of our day where we connect the most with each other.
+It’s the part of our day where we connect the most with each other.
 We are all participating in the same thing, with no distractions and we can catch up with each other and how our day was.
-Its really nice to share the same food while doing this – it is part of the experience.
+It’s so nice to share the same food while doing this – it is part of the experience.

 3. Why should I be a short order cook – taking orders from everyone on what they will and won’t eat?
 I don’t want to cook more than one meal.